Dreaming of becoming a pilot or getting an additional rating? EAA can help your aviation dreams become a reality.

 Additional Details and FAQ's

-Flight training scholarships may be used at any flight school in the United States that is not a university program.
+Flight training scholarships may be used at any flight school in the United States and Canada that is not a university program.

 A student at any point in training may apply for a flight training scholarship.